khamilton177/C195-Scheduler/README.txt

             Users and Contacts tabs include a Search Filter.
 Selecting the 'Show Search Filter' button on the Button menu-bar reveals the fields available for filtering:
                 Users Search Filter Pane-

-                    User Name- filter by username, full or partial.
+                    User Name- Filter by username, full or partial.

-                    Admin?- Select 'Yes' or 'No.'
+                    Admin?- Select 'Yes' or 'No.' Leaving empty will show both users of both access levels;

-                    Active?- leave empty for all users; select 'Active' or Inactive' for specific active status.
+                    Active?- Leave empty for all users; select 'Active' or Inactive' for specific active status.

                 Contacts Search Filter Pane-

-                    Contact Name- filter by contact name, full or partial.
+                    Contact Name- Filter by contact name, full or partial.

-                    Active?- leave empty for all users; select 'Active' or Inactive' for specific active status.
+                    Active?- Leave empty for all users; select 'Active' or Inactive' for specific active status.

             Send the filtered search by pressing the 'Search' button within the Search Filter pane.